 How does one become a member of the Youth Council if they are not a DNC member?

 Any registered Democrat under the age of 36 is eligible to apply for a position on the Council.
-Every two years the DNC Youth Council appoints 8 at-large members — two members from each of the four DNC regions.
+Every two years the DNC Youth Council appoints a secretary and 8 at-large members — two members from each of the four DNC regions.
 At the second DNC meeting in odd number years, the current DNC members of the Youth Council vote on the at-large members.
 There are currently no vacancies.

 Youth Council members should have experience in Democratic politics with an emphasis on youth issues being preferred.
-Knowledge of the DNC and its operation is also helpful.
+We are asking for members to commit to 3 – 6 hours per month to help build long term infrastructure to empower young people in the Democratic Party.
 Members should have a strong working relationship with their State Party and state DNC members, as well as other progressive organizations.
 Involvement in other activities (law, veteran’s issues, base-vote constituencies) is highly recommended.
+Knowledge of the DNC and its operation is also helpful.

-After applicants apply, their applications will be reviewed by the Council officers and Council DNC members.
-The Council officers will then submit the names of 8 people to be voted on by the DNC members of the Council at the DNC meeting on October 18-21 in Las Vegas, NV.
+After applicants apply, their applications will be reviewed and meet the Council officers.
+The Council officers will then submit the names of 8 people to be voted on by the DNC members of the Council at the next DNC meeting on Thursday, September 8 in National Harbor, Maryland.

 Youth Council members are required to attend DNC meetings (at their own cost) twice a year and attend regularly scheduled conference calls in between meetings.
 The Youth Council Bylaws do contain attendance requirements.
 Members will actively engage in the activities of the Council (meetings, trainings, fundraisers, special events), as well as serve as liaisons for their regions and to other youth, progressive and allied organizations.